pantheonscience/pantheonscience.github.io/e4s.md

 - **The E4S Project** simplifies the deployment of complex HPC software by creating pre-built binaries of packages that may be installed natively using an E4S build cache, or through a container-based software stack.
 Containerized deployments may use either full-featured or base E4S containers that may be customized and can use the E4S build cache.
 E4S uses the Spack package manager for software delivery.

+## Repositories

-Pantheon workflows that take advantage of E4S deployment are found [here](https://github.com/pantheonscience/ECP-E4S-Examples).
+Pantheon workflows that take advantage of E4S deployment are found [in this repository](https://github.com/pantheonscience/ECP-E4S-Examples).